ampproject/amphtml/extensions/amp-consent/amp-consent.md

 To enable the user to choose a consent state and hide the prompt UI, add an `on` attribute to a button with the following value scheme `on="event:idOfAmpConsentElement.accept/reject/dismiss"`

-* `accept`: instructs AMP to store the accept decision to the consent, unblocks components waiting for the consent, and hides the prompt UI.
+* `accept`: publisher instructs AMP to remember the accept decision to the consent, unblocks components waiting for the consent, and hides the prompt UI.

-* `reject`: instructs AMP to store the reject decision to the consent, cancels `buildCallback` of components waiting for the consent, and hides the prompt UI.
+* `reject`: publisher instructs AMP to remember the reject decision to the consent, cancels `buildCallback` of components waiting for the consent, and hides the prompt UI.

 * `dismiss`: instruct AMP to cancel `buildCallback` of components waiting for the consent, and hides the prompt UI.